How Some California Wedding Venues Aren’t All the Meets the Eye

 However, to us having been in many barrel rooms and wine caves, the reason we always want to get out as soon as possible is knowing there’s been many mishaps with the barrels.
 Forklift back into a stack, and they become dominoes.
 Bottom barrel rack bends, and the two tons of barrels above fall over.
 Or the worst, an earthquake, just like they had in Napa Valley in 2014 during the wedding season.
 Did you know that many of the rolling hills are best to plant vineyards are, are created in areas with earthquake faults?
 The Napa Valley and Sonoma, are tied to the huge San Andreas fault that caused the great San Francisco earthquakes.
 That’s what I think about every time I have to walk into a barrel room or wine cave.

-But let’s talk about what wineries truly are.
+But let’s talk about what a “winery wedding venue” truly is.
 They are industrial factories with stainless steel tanks and pipelines created to turn grape juice into wine.
 Hazardous chemicals and high-pressure tanks of gasses are used in the processing.
 The wine is stored in 600-pound oak barrels, stacked twenty or more feet high that may fall during earthquakes.
 There are large trucks and forklifts with back up beepers.
 There are cellar rats (that’s what they call the people working in the facility), moving juice, wine, grape seed oil, and grape pumice around.
 What is grape pumice?
 That’s the skins and seeds that are left in the bottom of the tanks that must be removed before the tank can be used again.
 When it’s first removed, it smells like wine, but quickly, it oxidizes and has a vinegar smell.
 Then, once enough is gathered together, it’s composted (yes, compost smells) and eventually moved back into the vineyard to fertilize the vines.

 The romantic vision of the “lil ole winemaker me” was a marketing ploy that never really existed.
 These days, the only time people jump in vats and stomp the grapes is for competitions and tourists.
 Large corporations play on romantic winery ideals and build beautiful buildings to attract customers to buy their products.
 Yes, you can take advantage of the beautiful buildings for your wedding.
 But now you know what you might find when you make that choice.